julianperrott/WowClassicGrindBot/README.md

 | Warrior | "Rend" |
 | Hunter | "Serpent Sting" |

-#### Range
+e.g.

+* "not Well Fed" - I am not well fed.
+* "not Thorns" - I don't have the thorns buff.
+* "AutoAttacking" - Attack spell enabled.
+* "Shooting" - I am out of shooting.
+* "Items Broken" - Some of my armor is red.
+* "BagFull" - player inventory is full.
+* "HasRangedWeapon" - player has an item equipped at the ranged slot.
+* "InMeleeRange" - determines if the target is in melee range (0-5 yard)

+---
+### **SpellInRange requirements**

 Allow requirements about spell range to be used, the spell in question depends upon the class being played.

-"SpellInRange:0" or "not SpellInRange:0" for a Warrior is Charge and for a Mage is Fireball.
+`"SpellInRange:0"` or `"not SpellInRange:0"` for a Warrior is Charge and for a Mage is Fireball.

 This might be useful if you were close enough for a Fireball, but not for a Frostbolt.

-e.g.

-    "Requirement": "SpellInRange:4"
-    "Requirements": ["Health%<80", "SpellInRange:4"]
+Formula: `SpellInRange:[Numeric integer value]`

 | Class | Spell | id |